AndreSbro03/FifaApp/README.md

 # Tournament Manager App 🎮🏆

 Easily organize and manage your own tournaments for any sport or game!
-While this app shines with **FIFA tournaments**, it’s versatile enough to handle all kinds of head-to-head competitions—whether it’s table tennis, basketball, or even your favorite video games.
+While this app shines with **FIFA tournaments**, it’s versatile enough to handle all kinds of head-to-head competitions.
+Whether it’s table tennis, basketball, or even your favorite video games.
 Perfect for casual setups where teams consist of 1-2 players, this app takes the hassle out of organizing and tracking your matches.

 ### Features
 - ⚽ **FIFA Tournaments**: Choose your favorite FIFA teams and set up a tournament in just a few taps.
 Track progress and declare your champion effortlessly.